johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part4.md

 The JSON options object we pass to `ClientFaye` should be quite similar to the `options` object we support on the server side, as it is either configuring the Faye connection, or passing some generic transporter options, like `serializer`.

 Once we instantiate a client like this, we can use it just like a `ClientProxy` object to make requests and emit events.
 Let's take a look at one such request.
 Further down in the `app.controller.ts` file, notice this call.
-Here, we make a call to `client.send()` and &#8212; since the result will emit a stream &#8212; we pipe that stream through some RxJS operators.
+Here, we make a call to `client.send()` and &#8212; since, in this case, we want to manipulate the entire stream of results (what we do with those results isn't important here, we're just showing that we are wanting to access the stream) &#8212; we pipe that stream through the RxJS `tap()` operator.

 ```typescript
 // nestHttpApp/src/app.controller.ts